 Holiday Light Recycling: The Barrington Public Works Department has teamed up with the Solid Waste Agency of Northern Cook County (SWANCC) and Elgin Recycling to establish a "Holiday Light Recycling Program."
 Collection of these lights will be at the Public Works Facility, 300 N. Raymond Avenue, late-November through March.
 The drop off bin will be located at the main entrance of the Public Works facility.
 Accepted for recycling will be: mini-lights (or Italian lights), C7 lights, C9 lights, rope lights, LED lights, and extension cords.
 All colors and lengths will be accepted.
 The Village will not accept garland, live greens, wreaths, or other non-recyclables.
 For more information on this program, please contact the Public Works Department at (847) 381-7903.

 Residential Food Scrap Composting Program: The Food Scrap Composting program runs from mid-March through mid-December, during yard waste collection.
 Barrington residents will be permitted to place approved food scrap materials inside their 95-gallon compost cart.
 Collection will continue to occur on Fridays with regular recycling and refuse pickup.
 Food composting keeps food waste out of landfills, where it takes up space, produces methane and often cannot decompose.
 Composted food breaks down quickly and produces healthy soil making it much better for the environment.
-Additional information can be found by viewing the attached brochure.
-You can also view a brief presentation regarding the program here and a video about residential composting here.
+Here is a brief presentation regarding the program here and a video about residential composting here.

 Yard Waste: State law requires yard waste to be collected separately from general waste.
 Barrington's program provides one 95 gallon container for yard waste collection.
 Collections begin mid-March and end mid-December.
 Yard waste material must be placed inside the 95 gallon cart provided; any excess must be placed in Kraft 2-ply bio-degradable landscape waste bags.
 YARD WASTE IN PLASTIC BAGS WILL NOT BE COLLECTED.
 Tree limbs, branches, or brush must be cut to no more than 5 feet in length and placed in the container.
 Any brush or branches outside of the container must be cut down to 5 feet in length and bundled (use only twine or string) no greater than 2 feet in diameter.